 Georgian Court encourages students who wish to apply to law school to pursue a major in their area of interest.
-The Pre-Law Committee of the American Bar Association does not recommend any particular major but encourages applicants to prepare themselves by developing "analytic and problem-solving skills, critical reading abilities, writing skills, oral communication and listening abilities, general research skills, task organization and management skills, and the values of serving faithfully the interests of others while also promoting justice"
+The Pre-Law Committee of the American Bar Association does not recommend any particular major but encourages applicants to prepare themselves by developing analytic and problem-solving skills, critical reading abilities, writing skills, oral communication and listening abilities, general research skills, task organization and management skills, and the values of collaboration, serving the interests of others, and promoting justice

 (americanbar.org/groups/legal\education/resources/pre\law).
-Georgian Court's General Education courses in history, political thought and theory, ethics, economics and public policy, human behavior and social interaction, and cultural diversity develop some of these skills and values.
-The same Web site also recommends "Some basic mathematical and financial skills, such as an understanding of basic pre-calculus mathematics and an ability to analyze financial data."
-An internship, public service or work experience in law will also enhance a student's application to law school.
-One curricular path that is especially appropriate for students interested in a career in law is the Politics, Law, and History minor, which consists of 18 credits.
-Please see the Interdisciplinary Minors section of the catalog for details.
+The ABA also recommends entering with broad understandings of history, political thought, social interaction, and cultural diversity as well as basic mathematical and financial skills.
+Georgian Court's general education courses in ethics, history, philosophy, quantitative analysis, social science, and writing (among other courses) develop many of these skills and values.
+An internship, public service, or work experience in law will also enhance a student's application to law school.
+Curricular paths that are appropriate for students interested in a career in law include the Politics, Law, and History minor (see Section X: Interdisciplinary Minors) and the minor in Criminal Justice (see Section VII: School of Arts & Sciences).
+Each minor is 18 credits.